wagtail/wagtail-vector-index/docs/vector-indexes.md

 ```

-## Indexing across models
+### Indexing across models

-If you want to be able to query across multiple models, or on a subset of models, they need to be in a vector index together.
+One of the things you might want to do with a custom index is query across multiple models, or on a subset of models.
+To do this, they need to be in a vector index together.

-To do this, you can define and register your own `EmbeddableFieldsVectorIndex`:
+To do this, override `querysets` or `_get_querysets()` on your `EmbeddableFieldsVectorIndex` class:

 ```python
 from wagtail_vector_index.index.models import EmbeddableFieldsVectorIndex